Food 4 Less

 Food 4 Less is the name of several grocery store chains, the largest of which is currently owned by Kroger.
 It is a no-frills grocery store where the customers bag their own groceries at the checkout.
 Kroger operates Food 4 Less stores in the Chicago metropolitan area (Illinois and Indiana) and in Southern California.
 Kroger operates their stores as Foods Co. in northern and central California, including Bakersfield and the Central Coast, because they do not have the rights to the Food 4 Less name in those areas.
 Other states, such as Nevada, formerly contained Kroger-owned Food 4 Less stores.

 There are other stores scattered throughout the United States with the Food 4 Less name, part of franchise agreements with various wholesalers, including Unified Western Grocers and Associated Wholesale Grocers Midwest.
 These stores have particular penetration in central and northern California.
 The Food 4 Less name was previously used by Fleming Companies, Inc., but as Fleming exited various regions and ultimately collapsed, the rights to the name went to wholesalers who picked up some of Fleming's former customers.
+Fleming Companies announced in April 2003 that it had filed for reorganization under Chapter 11 bankruptcy.